 Cheating and plagiarism are not tolerated.
-If it is established that a violation has occurred, instructors may determine the penalty and should report the offense to the division/department chair, the student's advisor, the dean and the Office of Academic Affairs.
-The usual minimum penalty involves a grade of zero on the test, examination, or paper in question.
-A second offense by any student will be reviewed for more stringent action and will usually result in suspension.
+If it is established that a violation has occurred, instructors determine the penalty as outlined in their course syllabi.
+The usual minimum penalty for a first offense involves a grade of zero on the test, examination, or paper in question.
+A second offense in a subsequent semester will be reviewed for more stringent action and will usually result in suspension.
 Any additional offenses will usually result in expulsion from the university.
+All plagiarism offenses should be reported to the student's advisor, the division/department chair, the dean, and the Office of Academic Affairs.
+The latter shall maintain records to track multiple offenses.